Luminous1432/ASL-Gesture-AZ/README.md

 The dataset used in this project is available [here on Kaggle](https://www.kaggle.com/datasets/shreerakshagourayya/indian-sign-language-az-dataset-nexusx/data/data/data).

 ### Collection Methodology
-- Videos of different ISL gestures were recorded using a webcam by all team members.
+- Videos of different ASL gestures were recorded using a webcam by all team members.
 - Each gesture was repeated multiple times to ensure variety and accuracy.
 - Keypoints for hands, face, and body were extracted using MediaPipe.
 - Data was labeled carefully to maintain consistency.